nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 === "Suspend"

     [Suspending](https://cloud.google.com/compute/docs/instances/instance-life-cycle#suspending_an_instance) "the instance will preserve its running state, similar to closing a laptop.
 You'll be billed for storage of the suspended VM state and any persistent disks it uses."

+    Note that `E2` VMs currently do not support the "Suspend" operation.
+Use "Stop" state instead.

 === "Stop"